VA is committed to a diverse workforce and an inclusive workplace. We understand

 ODI is leading the effort to increase education and awareness of the LGBT community

 by establishing a formal LGBT special emphasis program.
 To enhance that program,

 an LGBT employee resource group under the auspices of the VA Diversity Council was

 also established.
-ODI held its third annual nationally broadcast VA-wide LGBT Observance
+ODI holds annually nationally broadcast VA-wide LGBT Observance

-Program in Washington, DC last June focusing on LGBT Veterans.
+Program in Washington, DC in June focusing on LGBT Veterans.
 Additionally, we

 are developing cultural competency training in this area for employees, supervisors,